davidhadas/codeenginedocs/getting-started-with-guard.md

 {{site.data.keyword.attribute-definition-list}}

-# Securing your workload with Guard
+# Securing your application with Guard
 {: #runtimesecuritytut}
 {: toc-content-type="tutorial"}
 {: toc-completion-time="5m"}

-[Guard](https://github.com/IBM/workload-security-guard/){: external} is an open source, workload runtime security solution, well equipped to protect serverless services.
+[Guard](http://knative.dev/security-guard){: external} is a runtime-security solution that will be offered as an option in later versions of Knative.
+Guard uses a per-application auto-learned set of micro rules to control the application ingress.
+As a result, Guard  helps identifiy application anomalities and supports Situational Awareness.
+Guard can also be used to block anomalous ingress.
 {: shortdesc}

-In this tutorial we will protect a sample service that we will deploy on code engine.
-The steps to protect your own services are similar.
+In this tutorial we deploy a new helloworld application and protect it with Guard.
+The steps to protect your own applications are similar.

 Before you begin: